 Along with making normal eating and speaking difficult, tooth loss can cause surrounding teeth to shift out of place, creating tension and strain on the teeth, jaw joints, and bite.
 You may be a good candidate for a dental bridge if you need to replace one or more missing teeth within a specific area of the mouth.
 To qualify for a bridge, the surrounding teeth must be healthy enough to support the restoration.
-If several consecutive teeth have been lost, Dr. Scheiber may recommend placing a set of implants in your jaw and attaching a custom bridge to these support posts.
-He can assess your tooth replacement needs and help you decide the best type of bridge.
+If several consecutive teeth have been lost, our dentists may recommend placing a set of implants in your jaw and attaching a custom bridge to these support posts.
+We can assess your tooth replacement needs and help you decide the best type of bridge.
 Plymouth Dental Group offers various types of bridges, including traditional, implant-retained, cantilever, or Maryland bridges made of ceramic, porcelain-fused-to-metal, or all-metal materials.

 Dental bridges generally take about two visits to complete.
-At the first visit, Dr. Scheiber will numb the treatment area and remove a portion of the dental enamel from the designated support teeth.
+At the first visit, our dentists will numb the treatment area and remove a portion of the dental enamel from the designated support teeth.
 Sedation dentistry can also be provided to help minimize any dental anxiety.
 In some cases, dental implants may be placed in the jaw to support the bridge.
 An impression of the prepared teeth (or implants) will be taken and sent to a dental lab for custom fabrication.
 In the meantime, a temporary bridge will be placed to maintain the space.
 When the final bridge is ready (about 1 – 2 weeks later), we will have you return to remove the temporary and attach your new bridge to the anchor teeth or dental implants.
-Dr. Scheiber will adjust the bridge as needed for comfort.
+Our team will adjust the bridge as needed for comfort.

-Are Bridges Covered by Insurance?
+Are Dental Bridges Covered by Insurance?

 Restorations like dental bridges may be covered in part by dental insurance.
 One of our team members will talk to your dental insurance company to review your plan before estimating and personal costs.
 Plymouth Dental Group offers several methods of payment, including medical financing, to help you get the care needed to regain a healthy, beautiful smile.